science-nature/DAPPER/README.md

 whose results can be reproduced using
 `run Stoch_iEnS/bench_L95.py N`
 from within `ipython` (with cwd DAPPER).

+DAPPER may be installed as described [for in the master branch (accessed March 2019)](https://github.com/nansencenter/DAPPER#installation).
 Refer to `DAPPER/example_3.py` for more detailed code comments.